-A survey in the field of Animal Husbandry, dealing with the relationship of livestock to general farming, including a study of breeds and of the market classes and grades of farm animals.
-Two lectures and one double laboratory period per week.
+A study of the breeds of live stock, their management and utilization in connection with other farm enterprises.
+Two lectures and one laboratory period per week.
 Credit, three semester hours.

 55-Farm Forestry:

 Deals with practical development and management of home farm, forest farming, pruning, thinning, fire lines, etc. Two lectures and one 3-hour laboratory period per week.
 Credit, three semester hours.